 Show Host & Outreach Coordinator

 If there’s such a thing as a blues angel, it has to be Silky Ray.
 This is one cool cat with a voice to match.
 And this station wouldn’t be as awesome as it is now without him.
+Silky Ray has been a singer pretty much all his life and has countless connections in the world of blues.
+He’s a walking encyclopedia of blues history, and he is a treat to just listen to.
 Learn more about him and his band on his website, or tune in to his show 10am-Noon every weekday on this station!

 Radio Star Jordan Starr (w/ 2 R’s)